Aristida purpurea var. longiseta (Steud.) Vasey

 Basis for Listing

 Aristida purpurea var. longiseta (red three-awn) is a perennial grass that occurs in dry and dry-mesic prairies in western Minnesota.
 Since over 98% of the prairie and savanna habitat that was present in the state before settlement has been lost (Minnesota's Remaining Native Prairie), there is a limited amount of potential habitat remaining for this species in Minnesota.
 There are only 20-30 extant locations of A. purpurea var. longiseta in the state, and almost all of them are in the North Central Glaciated Plains Section of southwestern Minnesota.
 Over 1/3 of the locations are in Traverse County, in the bluffs overlooking the historic Glacial River Warren valley.
-Prairie habitats in western Minnesota continue to be threatened by overgrazing, invasion by non-native species, gravel mining, biofuel and wind-energy production, and the expansion of residential developments.
+Prairie habitats in western Minnesota continue to be threatened by overgrazing, invasion by non-native species, gravel quarrying, biofuel and wind-energy production, and the expansion of residential developments.
 Because of its rarity, habitat loss, and ongoing habitat threats, A. purpurea var. longiseta was listed as a special concern species in Minnesota in 1984.